Powered paragliding

 Powered paragliding, also known as paramotoring or PPG, is a form of ultralight aviation where the pilot wears a back-pack motor (a paramotor) which provides enough thrust to take off using a paraglider.
-It can be launched in still air, and on level ground, by the pilot alone — no assistance is required.
+It can be launched in still air, and on level ground, by the pilot alone—no assistance is required.

+Description

 In many countries, including the United States, powered paragliding is minimally regulated and requires no license.
 The ability to fly both low and slow safely, the "open" feel, the minimal equipment and maintenance costs, and the portability are claimed to be this type of flying's greatest merits.

 Powered paragliders usually fly between 15 and 50 mph at altitudes from 'foot-dragging' up about to 18000 ft or more with certain permission.

 Due to the paramotor's slow forward speed and nature of a soft wing, it is risky to operate in high winds, turbulence, or intense thermal activity, especially for inexperienced pilots.